As an Amazon Affiliate, We Earn From Qualifying Sales. Read Full Disclosure Here

 Generally, trees that reproduce using seeds will have genetics from both parent trees.
 You can think of these trees like you would a human.
 A human has a genetic mix of both parents.

 We’ve already highlighted a disadvantage of vegetative reproduction; no genetic mixing.
-Genetic mixing is helpful, as it allows offspring to develop and adapt to their environment.
+Genetic mixing is helpful, allowing offspring to develop and adapt to their environment.
 An individual with genetic mutations will keep producing trees with genetic mutations via vegetative reproduction.

 Trees don’t use vegetative reproduction as the only means of reproduction.
 This means vegetative reproduction can be helpful.